CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

         ![Picture 1](../Media/evidence.png)

-    - Microsoft Defender automatically investigates all the incidents' supported events and suspicious entities in the alerts, providing you with information about the important emails, files, processes, services, IP Addresses, and more.
+    - Microsoft Defender automatically investigates all the incidents' supported events and suspicious entities in the alerts, providing you with information about important emails, files, processes, services, IP Addresses, and more.
 This helps you quickly detect and block potential threats in the incident.

     - Each of the analyzed entities is marked with a verdict (Malicious, Suspicious, Clean) and a remediation status.
 This helps you understand the remediation status of the entire incident and what next steps can be taken.

-1. To continue on the investigation, select **Alerts** tab, select any one alert.
-It will open the detailed information about the alert.
+1. To continue the investigation, select the **Alerts** tab, and select any one alert.
+It will open detailed information about the alert.

     ![Picture 1](../Media/alerts1.png)

-1. On the alert page, under **Alert story** select any item in the process tree to open the side pane, it contain details like execution and file details including the hash, size and signer.
+1. On the alert page, under **Alert story** select any item in the process tree to open the side pane, it contains details like execution and file details including the hash, size and signer.
 Scroll down to the side pane to understand the number of times this file has been seen worldwide and in the organization.

 1. Select **Open file page**, to drill into it and continue with the investigation.
 The file page provides incredible details about an executable file.